pontocom/MovieSearch/docs/ImplementMovieDetailsActivity.md

 # Implement the MovieDetailsActivity functionality
-This will be used to implement and present to the end-user the details of the movie that the user selected on the previous activity `MainActivity`
+This will be used to implement and present to the end-user the details of the movie that the user selected on the previous activity `MainActivity`.

 ## Handling the connection to the layout views
 This first thing to accomplish is to create the connection between the views that were placed in the layout design (XML) and the the `MovieDetailsActivity.java`.